ethereum/devp2p/discv5/discv5-theory.md

 Often the same peers get passed around in NODES responses by different peers.
-The chance of seeing a peer received in a NODES response again in another NODES response is high as kbuckets favour long lived connections to new ones[^4].
+The chance of seeing a peer received in a NODES response again in another NODES response is high as k-buckets favour long lived connections to new ones.
 This makes the need for a storing back up relays for peers small.

 Apart from the state that is saved by not storing more than the last peer to send us an